 - A. All meetings of the District are open and public, as required by the Ralph M. Brown Act (Cal.
-Gov. Code 54950 54963), so that any member of the public may attend, participate, and watch the District conduct its business; and. - B. On March 4, 2020, Governor Newsom declared a State of Emergency to make additional resources available, formalize emergency actions already underway across multiple state agencies and departments, and help the State prepare for a broader spread of the novel coronavirus disease 2019 (COVID-19). - C. On March 17, 2020, in response to the COVID-19 pandemic, Governor Newsom issued Executive Order N-29-20 suspending certain provisions of the Ralph M. Brown Act in order to allow local legislative bodies to conduct meetings telephonically or by other means. - D. As a result of Executive Order N-29-20, staff set up virtual options for all Board meetings. - E. On June 11, 2021, Governor Newsom issued Executive Order N-08-21, which, effective September 30, 2021, ends the provisions of Executive Order N-29-20 that allows local legislative bodies to conduct meetings telephonically or by other means. - F. On September 16, 2021, the Governor signed AB 361 (2021) which allows for local legislative bodies and advisory bodies to continue to conduct meetings via teleconferencing under specified conditions and includes a requirement that the Board make specified findings.
+Gov. Code 54950 - 54963), so that any member of the public may attend, participate, and watch the District conduct its business; and. - B. On March 4, 2020, Governor Newsom declared a State of Emergency to make additional resources available, formalize emergency actions already underway across multiple state agencies and departments, and help the State prepare for a broader spread of the novel coronavirus disease 2019 (COVID-19). - C. On March 17, 2020, in response to the COVID-19 pandemic, Governor Newsom issued Executive Order N-29-20 suspending certain provisions of the Ralph M. Brown Act in order to allow local legislative bodies to conduct meetings telephonically or by other means. - D. As a result of Executive Order N-29-20, staff set up virtual meetings for all Board meetings. - E. On June 11, 2021, Governor Newsom issued Executive Order N-08-21, which, effective September 30, 2021, ends the provisions of Executive Order N-29-20 that allows local legislative bodies to conduct meetings telephonically or by other means. - F. On September 16, 2021, the Governor signed AB 361 (2021) which allows for local legislative bodies and advisory bodies to continue to conduct meetings via teleconferencing under specified conditions and includes a requirement that the Board make specified findings.
 AB 361 (2021) took effect immediately.

-- G. AB 361 (2021) requires that the Governor declare a State of Emergency pursuant to Government Code section 8625. - H. AB 361 (2021) further requires that state or local officials have imposed or recommended measures to promote social distancing, or, requires that the legislative body determines that meeting in person would present imminent risks to the health and safety of attendees. - I. Such conditions now exist in the District, specifically, Governor Newsom has declared a State of Emergency due to COVID-19. - J. Since issuing Executive Order N-08-21, the highly contagious Delta and Omicron variants of COVID-19 have emerged, causing an increase in COVID-19 cases throughout the State and Contra Costa County. - K. On August 2, 2021, in response to the Delta variant of COVID-19, the Contra Costa County Health Officer issued an order for nearly all individuals to wear masks when inside public spaces and on September 14, 2021, issued an order requiring operators of specified dining establishments, entertainment venues and fitness facilities to restrict entry based on COVID-19 vaccination status or testing. - L. The Centers for Disease Control and Prevention ("CDC") continues to recommend physical distancing of at least 6 feet from others outside of the household and the Contra Costa County Health Officer strongly recommends online meetings and distancing. - M. The highly contagious Omicron variant and sub-variants have resulted in the greatest nationwide infection rate since the beginning of the COVID-19 pandemic; and - N. Because of the rise in cases due to the Omicron variant and other sub-variants of COVID-19, the District is concerned about the health and safety of all individuals who intend to attend Board meetings. - O. On September 23, 2021, the Board found that the presence of COVID-19 and the increase of cases due to the Delta variant would present imminent risks to the health or safety of attendees, including the Board and staff, should the Board hold in person meetings; and
+- G. AB 361 (2021) requires that the Governor declare a State of Emergency pursuant to Government Code section 8625. - H. AB 361 (2021) further requires that state or local officials have imposed or recommended measures to promote social distancing, or, requires that the legislative body determines that meeting in person would present imminent risks to the health and safety of attendees. - I. Such conditions now exist in the District, specifically, Governor Newsom has declared a State of Emergency due to COVID-19. - J. Since issuing Executive Order N-08-21, the highly contagious Delta and Omicron variants of COVID-19 have emerged, causing an increase in COVID-19 cases throughout the State and Contra Costa County. - K. On August 2, 2021, in response to the Delta variant of COVID-19, the Contra Costa County Health Officer issued an order for nearly all individuals to wear masks when inside public spaces and on September 14, 2021, issued an order requiring operators of specified dining establishments, entertainment venues and fitness facilities to restrict entry based on COVID-19 vaccination status or testing. - L. The Centers for Disease Control and Prevention ("CDC") continues to recommend physical distancing of at least 6 feet from others outside of the household. - M. Because of the rise in cases due to the Delta and Omicron variants of COVID-19, the District is concerned about the health and safety of all individuals who intend to attend Board meetings. - N. On September 23, 2021, the Board found that the presence of COVID-19 and the increase of cases due to the Delta variant would present imminent risks to the health or safety of attendees, including the Board and staff, should the Board hold in person meetings; and - O. The Board hereby finds that the presence of COVID-19 and the increase of cases due to the Delta and Omicron variants would present imminent risks to the health or safety of attendees, including the Board and staff, should the Board hold in person meetings.

-- P. The Board hereby finds that the presence of COVID-19 and the increase of cases due to the Omicron variant and sub-variants would present imminent risks to the health or safety of attendees, including the Board and staff, should the Board hold in person meetings. - Q. The District shall ensure that its meetings comply with the provisions required by AB 361 (2021) for holding teleconferenced meetings.
+P. The District shall ensure that it's meetings comply with the provisions required by AB 361 (2021) for holding teleconferenced meetings.